chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-Dataset level metadata is stored in `adata.uns`, a dictionary of key values pairs that can hold miscellaneous information:
+`adata.uns` is a dictionary of key values pairs that we use to store dataset level metadata.
+This is also where you store information on the different data representations that you are sharing (i.e you are sharing a raw counts matrix, normalized expression matrix, scaled and centered expression matrix)

 <details>
 <summary>click to see required dataset level metadata</summary>